Hgoatly/Discover-Skane/README.md

 it would show the new language though.
 This problem was solved by getting the flag button to close all open infowindows as well as changing the language when clicked.

-- **Show-Map/Hide-Map Buttons:** Currently if one of the card maps is already open, and the language of the site is changed by clicking the flag, the text of the 'Show Map'/Hide Map' buttons defaults to 'Show Map'.
+- **Show-Map/Hide-Map Buttons:** If one of the card maps was already open, and the language of the site was changed by clicking the flag, the text of the 'Show Map'/Hide Map' buttons defaulted to 'Show Map'.
 This means that even if the map is already visible, the button will say 'Show Map'.
-This has not been dealt with yet due to time constraints, but will be fixed in future releases.
+This issue was solved by using the JQuery hide() and show() effects to make sure that the map was hidden, and the picture was displayed whan the flag was clicked.

 ## Deployment: